stella3d/weekend-tracer/README.md

 Try to render a basic Unity scene of just spheres via the raytracing camera, interactively.
 Try opening the scene `ChapterEight` if using this window.

+### Miscellaneous

+I did a version that parallelized on a per-pixel basis using `IJobParallelFor`, but it had a bug i didn't solve, so i scrapped it.